AdobeDocs/experience-platform.en/help/xdm/ui/fields/enum.md

 ## Next steps

-This guide covered how to define a required field in the the UI.
+This guide covered how to define an enum field in the the UI.
 To learn how to define other field types, see the [field definition overview](./overview.md#special).